danbz/aesthetic-programming/source/0-Preface/readme.md

 ## Notes

+[^Howto]: The casual address "for dummies" could also be used but this carries the unfortunate connotation of learning disability.

 [^useful]: Useful in the way we write software.
 Here we are making reference to nonstandard literacy, such as in the article: Marilyn M. Cooper, "Really Useful Knowledge: A Cultural Studies Agenda for Writing Centers", *The Writing Center Journal*, Vol. 14, No. 2 (Spring 1994), pp. 97-111, https://www.jstor.org/stable/43441948.

 [^Berry]: David M. Berry, and Fagerjord, A, *Digital humanities: knowledge and critique in a digital age.*, Cambridge: Polity Press, 2017; Fuller, M, *How to be a Geek: Essays on the Culture of Software*, Cambridge: Polity Press, 2017; Vee, A, *Coding Literacy: How Computer Programming Is Changing Writing*, MIT Press, 2017.